estarriolvetch/ERC1155Soul/README.md

 ## How it works

-`ERC1155Soul` uses the two facts to achieve the ultralow gas usage:
+`ERC1155Soul` uses two facts to achieve the ultralow gas usage:

 * Storing the data within the smart contract is much cheaper (uses less gas) than in the storage.
 * A smart contract can create another smart contract.